sommerharris/sommerharris.github.io/_posts/2022-05-16-week1:InitialPerspectives.md

 ---
 layout: post
-title: Week 1: Initial Perspectives on Research
+title: Week 1
 ---

+INITIAL PERSPECTIVES ON RESEARCH

 How do I see research now?